SherryNazifi/izonu/README.md

 # Izonu

 A live algorithmic trading strategy monitor built with FastAPI and Alpaca.
-Izonu tracks your portfolio, calculates the Sharpe ratio, and automatically alerts you by email when your live strategy drifts too far from your backtest performance.
+Izonu tracks your portfolio, calculates the Sharpe ratio and related risk metrics, and automatically alerts you by email when your live strategy drifts too far from your backtest performance.

 ---

 ## What It Does

 - Connects to your Alpaca paper or live trading account
+- Serves a small web frontend: landing page, signup, login, and an authenticated dashboard
 - Exposes REST endpoints to view your account, positions, and orders
-- Calculates your annualised Sharpe ratio from daily portfolio returns
+- Calculates your annualised Sharpe ratio, Sortino ratio, max drawdown, and win rate from daily portfolio returns
+- Reports execution drift: average order latency, average slippage, and rejection rate
 - Compares your live Sharpe to your backtest Sharpe and triggers an email alert if drift is detected
-- Runs the drift check automatically every day at 9 AM via a background scheduler
+- Runs the drift check automatically every day at 9 AM (America/New_York) via a background scheduler
 - Supports multiple users, each with their own Alpaca credentials and alert settings stored in PostgreSQL
+- Authenticates users with JWT bearer tokens issued at signup and login

 ---